 The Colorado Desert is the western extension of the Sonoran Desert that covers southern Arizona and northwestern Mexico.
 It is a desert of much lower elevation than the Mojave Desert to the north, and much of the land lies below 1,000 feet elevation.
 Mountain peaks rarely exceed 3,000 feet.
 Common habitat includes sandy desert, scrub, palm oasis, and desert wash.
 Summers are hot and dry, and winters are cool and moist.

 The Colorado River flows along the entire eastern boundary of the Colorado Desert bioregion on its way to Yuma, Ariz., where the two states and Mexico come together.
 The only other river of significant size in this bioregion is the polluted New River, which flows from Mexico into the Salton Sea, the region's largest body of water, on the border of Imperial and Riverside counties.
-The Salton Sea was created in 1905 when the Colorado River broke through an irrigation project and flooded a saline lake bed, creating an inland sea, which now lies about 235 feet below sea level and is some 35 miles long and 15 miles wide.
+The Salton Sea was created in 1905 when the Colorado River broke through an irrigation project and flooded a saline lakebed, creating an inland sea, which now lies about 235 feet below sea level and is some 35 miles long and 15 miles wide.

 Anza Borrego Desert State Park, located mostly in eastern San Diego County, but jutting into Imperial County, is the bioregion's largest recreation area, covering 600,000 acres.
 It offers more than 225 bird species and dozens of mammals, amphibians, and reptiles.
 Bighorn sheep can be seen there, as well as thrashers and owls.